rgenge/LaunchHacks-Hackaton-ML/README.md

 ## Description:
 Machine Learning project for LaunchHacks Hackathon summer 2023

-#Introduction
+Introduction:

-- TThis consists on a Metacritic game reviews sentiment analyser
+- This consists on a Metacritic game reviews sentiment analyser

 - The program is divided in 2 parts, Web scrapping and Sentiment analisys